Somali Rebellion

-The Somali Rebellion encompassed a series of armed uprisings against President Siad Barre’s government between 1978 and 1991, ultimately bringing down the Somali Democratic Republic and triggering the full-scale Somali Civil War.
-It took shape in April 1978, when several army officers attempted a coup after the Ogaden War and then founded the Somali Salvation Democratic Front (SSDF).
-The SSDF and newly formed Somali National Movement (SNM) began mounting guerrilla operations from bases in Ethiopia.
+The beginnings of civil war in Somalia can be traced to April 1978, when several army officers attempted a coup after the Ogaden War and then founded the Somali Salvation Democratic Front (SSDF).
+The SSDF and newly formed Somali National Movement (SNM) began mounting guerrilla operations into Somalia from bases in Ethiopia.
+Somali Civil War grew slowly, in a series of actions against President Siad Barre's government between 1978 and 1991, ultimately bringing down the Somali Democratic Republic.

 During the early 1980s the SSDF and SNM escalated their campaigns, at one point culminating in a joint Ethiopian/SSDF invasion in 1982 aimed at toppling Barre, which evolved into a protracted border conflict that severely weakened the SSDF.
-The SNM pressed on with hit-and-run assaults against government outposts across northwest Somalia, while Barre deployed his elite Red Berets to brutally suppress any clan-based dissidence proliferating through the country.
+The SNM pressed on with hit-and-run assaults against government outposts across northwest Somalia, while Barre deployed army forces and allied clansmen to brutally suppress dissidents proliferating through the country.

 Other opposition groups sprang up: the United Somali Congress (USC) in the central regions and the Somali Patriotic Movement (SPM) in the south.
-As state authority weakened Islamist movements, such as Al-Itihaad al-Islamiya, grew in strength which prompted government crackdowns.
-However no Islamic groups took up arms until after the state collapsed.
+Islamist movements, such as Al-Itihaad al-Islamiya, also grew in strength as state authority weakened which prompted government crackdowns.
+However the Islamic groups only militarized after the state collapsed and none took up arms against the government.

-By the late 1980s Somalia’s ruling apparatus was unraveling.
-After a serious automobile accident involving Barre in 1986, both internal rivals and external rebel commanders were emboldened.
-The state became increasingly repressive and violent, culminating in the bombardment of Burao and Hargeisa during mid-1988.
+By the late 1980s the central government began to completely unravelling.
 Central ministries ceased to function as civil servants went unpaid and foreign aid dried up; clan loyalties supplanted national institutions.
-The July 1989 riots and massacres in Mogadishu marked the first large-scale urban violence in the south.
-By late 1990, the country was on the brink of collapse, as the USC routed the Somali National Army in Mudug, Galgadud, and Hiiraan.
+The state became increasingly repressive and violent, culminating in the bombardment of Burao and Hargeisa during mid-1988 and the July 1989 riots and massacres in Mogadishu, which marked the first large-scale urban violence in the south.

+By late 1990, the country was on the brink of collapse, as the USC routed the Somali National Army in various regions of south and central Somalia.
 Following a major battle between the regime and rebels in Mogadishu, the Somali Democratic Republic collapsed in January 1991, marking the onset of the full-scale Somali Civil War.
 The rebel opposition fronts failed to offer a unified or viable political alternative after the central government fell.